-BAFTA-nominated, Belfast-born composer Sheridan Tongue is one of Northern Ireland’s most successful television composers, best known for working on award-winning drama series and documentaries featured on the BBC, ITV, PBS and The Discovery Channel that have reached a global audience.
-He has two studios in London and works regularly in the USA.
+BAFTA-nominated, Belfast-born composer Sheridan Tongue is one of Northern Ireland’s most successful television composers, best known for working on award-winning drama series and documentaries that have reached a global audience.
+He has a studio in London Fields, London.

 Having started his career working in London working in recording studios with icons such as Robert Plant, Johnny Marr and Blur, Sheridan was presented with a gold record for his work on the album ‘Prodigal Sista’ by Beverly Knight.
 He segued into film and television composition and worked on numerous UK contemporary drama series including DCI BANKS (5 series), SEA OF SOULS (1 series) and SILENT WITNESS (12 series).